ssanj/babyloncandle/posts/2018-01-12-readert-writert.md

 ## Using ReaderT instead of Reader

-Here are the functions that need to be rewritten if we directly use ReaderT MT instead of using the Reader Monad to read the configuration:
+I previously mentioned that we could have written the _getHost_ and _getPort_ functions with a ReaderT MT instead of a Reader Monad.
+Here's how we'd do that:

 _getHost2_